opendatadiscovery/odd-platform/README.md

 ### Data Security & Compliance

-* Manage Tags and Labels to prevent any abuse of the data
+* Manage Tags to prevent any abuse of the data
-* Refer to Tags and Labels to stay compliant with data security standards
+* Refer to Tags to stay compliant with data security standards
 * Have full transparency on how and by whom the data is used